 Nomination Information for CUTA Corporate Leadership and CUTA Individual Leadership Awards

 All CUTA Members (Business, Transit Systems, Government Agencies, and affiliates) in good standing are eligible to submit a nomination as per the award categories.
 With the exception of the W.G.
-Ross Lifetime Achievement Award, the Distinguished Service Award, and the Innovation Award, each nomination must be for an activity which was planned, produced and completed within a period of two years prior to the submission deadline.
+Ross Lifetime Achievement Award, the Ed Dowling Award, and the Innovation Award, each nomination must be for an activity which was planned, produced and completed within a period of two years prior to the submission deadline.
 A project may have been started prior to the previous two years; however, the evaluation/completion of the project must have been within the previous two years.

 Transit-related programs/individual achievements that were undertaken in Canada or programs that were executed in other markets but were developed by a CUTA member in good standing are eligible for nomination.
 CUTA reserves the right to reassign the nomination category.